jcubic/lips/docs/docs/intro.md

 ## Node.js

-To install LIPS you can use [NPM](https://www.freecodecamp.org/news/what-is-npm-a-node-package-manager-tutorial-for-beginners/), you first need to
+To install LIPS, you can use [NPM](https://www.freecodecamp.org/news/what-is-npm-a-node-package-manager-tutorial-for-beginners/), you first need to
 [install Node.js](https://www.freecodecamp.org/news/how-to-install-node-js-and-npm-on-windows-2/).